kenmoini/ocp4-ai-svc-universal/README.md

 - Wait for the cluster to be fully installed
 - Pull cluster credentials from the AI Svc

+### destroy.yaml

+- Preflight for setting HTTP Headers & Authentication
+- Preflight to do connectivity tests to infrastructure platforms
+- Query the AI Svc, check for existing cluster with the same name, set facts if so
+- Power off & delete the infrastructure compute on the target infrastructure platforms
+- Delete the Discovery ISO and other shared items from the target infrastructure platforms
+- Delete the cluster from the AI Svc
+- Delete local generated cluster files

 ## Prerequisites

 - Ansible Automation - `python3 -m pip install ansible`